The best restaurants at Disney World in 2021

 Replacing the Liberty Inn in the American Adventure pavilion at Epcot, Regal Eagle features a variety of barbecue plates and draft beer.
 Purists hailing from barbecue meccas like Texas won’t necessarily fall in love with the fare.
 But, the barbecue is good, if not legendary for a theme park.
 And, it’s an exceptional value (especially by Disney standards) for families who can share.

 In the Magic Kingdom on the way to Adventureland from Main Street USA, this restaurant offers good food and normally a few characters.
 Some even say the food at Crystal Palace is better than Cinderella’s Royal Table.
-The buffet features dozens of items, including shrimp cocktails, pasta and freshly carved meats including roast turkey, ham and ribeye steak.
+The buffet is now gone and some say that has made the food even better.
+Here you’ll find seasonal salads, homestyle buttermilk biscuits, blackened catfish and a dessert platter.

 During normal times, Winnie the Pooh and his friends will stop by your table and, if your kids are feeling adventurous, lead them on a march around the dining room.
-Plan on spending about $60 per adult after taxes and tips, with kids about half that price.
+Plan on spending about $40 (£29) per adult and $25 (£18) per kids, plus tax and tip.

 Stay with us for a minute: We know that Oga’s Cantina is really light on actual food items.